Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 more of the dependencies cannot be found, but that is also easily changed on the command line.

-### Install tha package
+### Step 3: Install tha package

 To show how to actually install a package, we continue with our `GROMACS-2021.4-cpeGNU-22.08-PLUMED-2.7.4-CPU.eb` example.

-If all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the package is to run
+If all needed EasyBuild recipes are in one of the repositories, all you need to do to install the package is to run

 ```bash